lclevy/ADFlib/README.md

 It is written in portable C.

-The current version was built and tested in the CI system (GitHub Actions) on Linux (Debian 11 and 12, Ubuntu), Windows (native build with MSVC and CygWin) and MacOs.
+The current version was built and tested in the CI system (GitHub Actions) on Linux (Debian 11 and 12, Ubuntu), Windows (build with MSVC, CygWin and MSYS2) and MacOs.

 It should be possible to build on (or cross-compile for) other systems.